About Waterloo, Waterloo and Waterloo

 University of Waterloo facts — computer science

-• Waterloo is ranked number one for computer science for the fourth year in a row based on program and research reputation according to the Maclean’s 2023 university rankings, and among the top 25 internationally for computer science according to the 20232022 and 2021 Quacquarelli Symonds worldwide university subject rankings.
+• Waterloo is ranked number one for computer science for the fourth year in a row based on program and research reputation according to the Maclean’s 2023 university rankings, and among the top 25 internationally for computer science according to the 202420232022 and 2021 Quacquarelli Symonds worldwide university subject rankings.

-• Nationally and internationally recognized faculty — the Cheriton School of Computer Science is home to nine Fellows of the Royal Society of Canada, ten Fellows of the Association for Computing Machinery, seven Fellows of the Institute of Electrical and Electronics Engineers, three Canada Research Chairs, two NSERC Industrial Research Chairs, and 17 Ontario Early Researcher Award winners; find out more about our award-winning faculty.
+• Nationally and internationally recognized faculty — the Cheriton School of Computer Science is home to 11 Fellows of the Royal Society of Canada, ten Fellows of the Association for Computing Machinery, seven Fellows of the Institute of Electrical and Electronics Engineers, three Canada Research Chairs, two NSERC Industrial Research Chairs, and 17 Ontario Early Researcher Award winners; find out more about our award-winning faculty.

 • Waterloo is the only Canadian university to win the International Collegiate Programming Competition, taking the prized title in 1994 and again in 1999.
 Since 1993, Waterloo has qualified for the ICPC World Finals 28 times, been ICPC World Champions twice, and ICPC North American Champions seven times.
 Learn more about our history at the ICPC.